7th Oct 2024

 FAQs

-The recovery time for a deep plane facelift is typically 4 to 8 weeks, while the recovery time for a SMAS facelift is shorter, at 2 to 6 weeks.
-However, you may experience swelling and bruising during this time.
-Your surgeon will provide more information on the recovery process.
+The recovery time for a deep plane facelift surgery is typically 4 to 8 weeks, while the recovery time for a SMAS facelift is shorter, at 2 to 6 weeks.
+During this period, you may experience swelling and bruising.
+The deep plane technique allows for tension-free skin closure and provides significant, long-lasting aesthetic improvements.
+Your surgeon will provide more information on the recovery process, including what to expect in terms of patient sensations post-surgery and how to manage any discomfort.

 Like all surgical procedures, a deep plane face lift or SMAS facelift carries certain risks.
 These include bleeding, infection, loss of sensation in the face, and nerve damage.
-Your plastic surgeon will discuss these risks with you before the procedure.
+Here at Kensington Medical your plastic surgeon will discuss these risks with you in consultation.

 A SMAS facelift can result in less scarring than a deep plane facelift.
 However it really does depend on the expertise of your facial plastic surgeon.
 Your surgeon will make the incision in an area of the face that is not visible, and they will use care to ensure minimal scarring.
 If you are interested in a facelift the best option will be to discuss what you want to achive.
 Our plastic surgeons can then advise if a Smas face lift or a deep plane will give you the results you are after.

 A deep plane or SMAS facelift results typically last for 10 to 15 years, depending on your age, skin type, and lifestyle habits.
-Looking after your skin, wearing a SPF 50 every day, concentrating on good diet and exercise can help you maintain your youthful appearance for longer.
+Looking after your skin, wearing a SPF 50 every day, avoiding smoking and drinking too much alcohol, concentrating on a healthy diet and regular exercise can help to maintain your youthful appearance for longer.

-The best way to find out if a deep plane or SMAS facelift is right for you is to consult with an experienced plastic surgeon at Kensington Medical.
-They can evaluate your specific goals and needs and recommend your best approach.
+The best way to find out if a deep plane or SMAS facelift is right for you is to book a consultation with an experienced plastic surgeon at Kensington Medical.
+They can evaluate your specific goals, examine your face and after a discussion with you recommend the best approach for you.

 At Kensington Medical, we want to ensure that your facelift experience is safe and successful.
 Our London based surgeons are highly experienced in performing facelifts and neck lifts and will work with you to help you achieve beautiful, natural-looking results.